top of page

 What is the level of inclusivity within the company itself?

-This may be a question you don't care about, but for many people, it's important to know whether or not they will feel comfortable in their new job.
-If you desire a workplace that is inclusive and diverse then this is a question that should be asked at all times.
+This may be a question you don't care about, but for many people, it's essential to know whether or not they will feel comfortable in their new job.
+If you desire a workplace that is inclusive and diverse, then this is a question that should be asked at all times.
 Furthermore, many companies will appreciate your progressiveness and intent to work for a company that cares about all people, no matter what gender or color.

 Featured Posts